fnc12/sqlite_orm/README.md

     cout << storage.dump(user) << endl;
 }

-//  `SELECT first_name, last_name FROM users WHERE id > 250 ORDER BY id LIMIT 5 OFFSET 10`
+//  `SELECT * FROM users WHERE id > 250 ORDER BY id LIMIT 5 OFFSET 10`
 auto limit5offset10 = storage.get_all<User>(where(greater_than(&User::id, 250)),
                                             order_by(&User::id),
                                             limit(5, offset(10)));